Rhoda Erdmann: Experimental cell research

-Erdmann struggled to find work in Germany, and it was a full year before she got a position at the Institute for Cancer Research at the Charité Hospital of the Friedrich‐Wilhelms University of Berlin.
+Erdmann struggled to find work in Germany, and it was a full year before she got a position at the Institute for Cancer Research at the Charité Hospital of the Friedrich Wilhelm University of Berlin.
 There she established a department of experimental cell research, the first of its kind in Germany.
 She received faculty status in the Zoology department at the university in 1920.
 She was appointed to the medical faculty in 1923, and promoted to Associate Professor with full civil service status in 1929.
 In April 1930, her department was officially separated and named the Institute of Experimental Cytology (Institut für Experimentell Zellforschung), where she served as director.

 At the institute, she introduced tissue culture methods that she had learned in the U.S. Among her many contributions was the demonstration that cancer could be propagated by cell-free filtrates containing viruses She was the first German woman to lead a university institute.
 Erdmann also founded the periodical Archiv für experimentelle Zellforschung in 1925 and served as its editor until her death.
 She conceived the idea of an International Society for Experimental Cytology and served as permanent its general secretary.

 Forced retirement

 When the Nazis came to power in 1933, she was banned from laboratory work after having been denounced by the eugenicist Henry Zeiss and the orthopedic surgeon Hermann Gocht, as being Jewish.
 When this turned out to be untrue, she was accused of helping her Jewish students to secure positions and emigrate.
-Her institute was then closed and she was forced to retire.
+Her institute was then closed, and she was forced to retire.
 She was jailed in the spring of 1933 for two weeks by the Gestapo, but was released due to international pressure.
 However, in 1934 the German Government opened another institute for experimental cytology under her direction.
 She was active until her death, having recently completed a manuscript.

 In 1992, the German section of the European Tissue Culture Association created a research fund in Dr. Erdmann's name.
 In 2016, the Rhoda Erdmann House opened on the Life Sciences North Campus of Humbold University of Berlin.
 Due to its curved shape and green metal facade, the Rhoda Erdmann House on Philippstraβe is known as the "Green Amoeba."